drone-gps/PyGPSClient/README.md

 **Instructions:**

-The UBX Configuration Dialog currently provides the following UBX configuration panels:
+**Modern UBX:**

 1. Version panel shows current device hardware/firmware versions (*Double-left-click to refresh*).
+1. Configuration Interface widget (CFG-VALSET, CFG-VALDEL and CFG-VALGET) queries and sets configuration for *modern protocols only*.
+1. Preset Commands widget supports a variety of user-defined UBX commands and queries - see [user-defined presets](#userdefined).

+**Legacy UBX:**

+1. Version panel shows current device hardware/firmware versions (*Double-left-click to refresh*).
 1. Protocol Configuration panel (CFG-PRT) sets baud rate and inbound/outbound protocols across all available ports (*legacy protocols only*).
 1. Solution Rate panel (CFG-RATE) sets navigation solution interval in ms (e.g. 1000 = 1/second) and measurement ratio (ratio between the number of measurements and the number of navigation solutions, e.g. 5 = five measurements per navigation solution) (*legacy protocols only*).
 1. For each of the panels above, clicking anywhere in the panel background will refresh the displayed information with the current configuration.
 1. Message Rate panel (CFG-MSG) sets message rates per port for UBX and NMEA messages (*legacy protocols only*).
 Message rate is relative to navigation solution frequency e.g. a message rate of '4' means 'every 4th navigation solution' (higher = less frequent).
-1. Configuration Interface widget (CFG-VALSET, CFG-VALDEL and CFG-VALGET) queries and sets configuration for *modern protocols only*.
 1. UBX Legacy Command configuration panel providing structured updates for a range of legacy CFG-* configuration commands for *legacy protocols only*.
 Note: 'X' (byte) type attributes can be entered as integers or hexadecimal strings e.g. 522125312 or 0x1f1f0000.
 Once a command is selected, the configuration is polled and the current values displayed.
 The user can then amend these values as required and send the updated configuration.
 Some polls require input arguments (e.g. portID) - these are highlighted and will be set at default values initially (e.g. portID = 0), but can be amended by the user and re-polled using the ![refresh](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-refresh-lined-24.png?raw=true) button.
-1. Preset Commands widget supports a variety of user-defined UBX commands and queries - see [user-defined presets](#userdefined).

 ---
 ## <a name="nmeaconfig">NMEA Configuration Facilities</a>